crossfidev/Plexus-Pool/docs/developer/error_monad.rst

 I’m also renaming the ``error`` function to ``fail``.
 This is the convention used by the actual `Error_monad` module.
 I’m also exposing the ``'a t`` type so that you can dispatch on it if you need to.
-This is used several times in the Tezos codebase.
+This is used several times in the mineplex codebase.

 .. code-block:: ocaml